sunsibar/docs-software_devel/book/software_devel/99_docker/02_getting_started.md

     $ ssh ![USER_NAME]@![DUCKIEBOT_NAME].local

+Note: Any Docker command can also be run remotely by using the hostname flag, `-H ![DUCKIEBOT_NAME]`.
+You should not need to open an SSH connection simply to run a Docker command.

 ## Changing WIFI Access Point and PSK

 Insert the Duckiebot's Micro SD card into the adapter and insert it into the computer.